jerryfletcher21/roboauto/README.md

 #### then keep generated and imported robots online (with tmux, it will keep running)
 ```
 # get notified when your offers get taken and recreate them when they expire
+# if you want to also pay escrow/send invoice check seconds_pending_order in config.ini
 $ roboauto keep-online
 # or with less non important erorr messages
 # $ roboauto keep-online --quiet